 June 20, 2010.
 Hundreds of fans gathered at the Knysna training ground and were greeted by a full French squad who posed for pictures, signed autographs, shook hands, refused to train, climbed back abroad their bus and pulled the curtains.
 The World Cup is prime-time for a meltdown.
-It is a tournament tradition, as this week’s Spanish rendition demonstrated.
+It is a tournament tradition.
 In 2010 it was the French player rebellion that captured the public's attention.

 "There was one insulting word.
 But no one knows whether that was directed at Domenench or at the game plan.
 And no one ever will. Ça va."
 Nicholas Anelka.

 France's struggles began long before they even arrived at the World Cup.
 Thierry Henry's notorious handball in the play-off versus Ireland was a required measure because of a weak qualification campaign that saw Raymond Domenech's side lose to Austria, draw with Serbia and Romania and limp past Faroe Islands 1-0.

 In the build-up to the tournament, William Gallas crashed a dune buggy, grew irritated with the press and refused to speak to them.
 Lassana Diarra pulled out of the squad due to a mysterious medical condition.
 Franck Ribery became embroiled in a prostitution investigation.